 Primavera Consulting is proud to partner with the legendary New York Philharmonic and China’s preeminent Maestro Long Yu in organizing this high-profile celebration of the Chinese cultural heritage and the strong artistic and business relations between China and the United States.
 The program, presented at the sold-out David Geffen Hall in Lincoln Center, featured the first-ever international performance of a unique farmers’ chorus that came from the mountains of the Yunnan Province to sing Beethoven’s Choral Fantasy and Yunnan folk songs.
 The performance of Make Our Garden Grow from Leonard Bernstein’s Candide, was a special gift to the New York audience and a tribute to the iconic music director of the New York Philharmonic.
 Other stars of this gala concert included the piano prodigy Serena Wang, six American opera singers, and two national ping-pong champions, who performed the American premiere of Andy Akiho’s Ricochet.
 The funds raised at the gala dinner following the concert go towards the New York Philharmonic’s educational programs.

 The annual Guitar Virtuosi festival is presented by the Moscow Philharmonic Society, in association with Primavera Consulting, on the legendary stage of the Tchaikovsky Concert Hall under the artistic direction of Artyom Dervoed.
 It is among the most prestigious and significant guitar forums in the world.
 Its mission is to promote the instrument, and it is achieved not only through innovative programming that brings together the most celebrated performers, but also through world premieres of specially commissioned repertoire as well as through chamber music concerts, master classes, and lectures.
 All festival performances are streamed online, increasing its global audience to tens of thousands.
-The festival stars include the Assad Brothers, Anielo Desiderio, Zoran Dukić, Pavel Steidl, Boris Berezovsky, Dmitry Sitkovetsky, and others.
+The festival stars include the Assad Brothers, Pepe Romero, Anielo Desiderio, Zoran Dukić, Pavel Steidl, pianists Boris Berezovsky and Dmitry Masleev, violinist Dmitry Sitkovetsky, and others.
 The Evgeny Svetlanov State Symphony Orchestra of Russia (GASO) is the festival’s orchestra-in-residence since 2016.

 In 2017, Dmitry Sitkovetsky premiered a new multimedia production, inspired by Igor Stravinsky’s “A Soldier’s Tale”.
 This ground-breaking work combines music from a variety of the composer’s works, original poetry, theatre, contemporary and street dance, live video and animation.